Description

 Risk and Exploitability

 The CVSS score is 7.5, indicating high severity, and the vulnerability is not listed in the CISA KEV catalog.
-Although the EPSS metric is unavailable, the possibility of exploitation requires the attacker to write a file to a monitored directory, which is a common capability in many deployments.
-Given that the error can trigger full command execution, the risk is significant for any system that still allows the hook mechanism to run; an attacker who succeeds would gain control of the host.
+Although the EPSS score indicates a low probability of exploitation (2%), the possibility of exploitation requires the attacker to write a file to a monitored directory, which is a common capability in many deployments.
+Given that the hook can trigger full command execution, the risk is significant for any system that still allows the hook mechanism to run; an attacker who succeeds would gain control of the host.

 Remediation